With a blank map of Argentina or an outline map of Argentina you can learn…

 Download as PDF (A5)

-The above map is great for learning about the administrative divisions of the country.
+The above map is excellent for learning about the country’s administrative divisions.

 Here is a list of the capitals of the departments of Colombia in alphabetical order, along with their respective departments: